-At SDA Bocconi, she coordinated numerous research projects for space agencies, space and non-space industries and international organizations.
+She also coordinated numerous research projects for space agencies, space and non-space industries and international organizations.
 She took part and coordinated to several training activities in the field of space economy, space policy and governance, satellite services (focus on: Telecommunication, Earth observation), evolution of technological trends and business strategies of space industries at an international level.
 She teaches in both Italian and in English in master, university courses and MBA.

-Her research activities focus on: the impact of satellites services on demand-side ( such as: agriculture, transportations, energy, insurance and telecommunications), technological trends regarding the on-orbit servicing, the impact of policy on corporate and international business strategy, space governance and european market fragmentation,knowledge sharing for innovation in a complex ecosystem, policy and business issues regarding the activities of Moon mining, economic theory applied to space debris scenarios and the role of the industries and public sectors of the sustainalibity of the Low Earth Orbit.
+Her research activities focus on: the impact of satellites services on demand side ( such as: agriculture, transportations, energy, insurance and telecommunications), technological trends regarding the on-orbit servicing, the impact of policy on corporate and international business strategy, space governance and european market fragmentation,knowledge sharing for innovation in a complex ecosystem, policy and business issues regarding the activities of Moon mining, economic theory applied to space debris scenarios and the role of the industries and public sectors of the sustainalibity of the Low Earth Orbit.

 She is author of books and articles on space sector.
 Her works have been published in Il Sole 24 Ore, Airpress, Springer Books, Springer Brief in applied Sciences and Technologies and International Astronautical Congress.
-She has contributes to the Springer Book ""Europe and the Global Space Economy - Institutional Challenges and Policy Solutions"", analysing policies and space economy programs of major space faring nations, particularly the Unites States and the present institutional set up in Europe.
+She has contributes to the Springer Book "Europe and the Global Space Economy - Institutional Challenges and Policy Solutions", analysing policies and space economy programs of major space faring nations, particularly the Unites States and the present institutional set up in Europe.

-Clelia earned a MSc Degree in Political Science – International Relations from La Sapienza University and a Master in Space Institutions and Policies at SIOI (Italian Society for International Organisation), Rome.
+Clelia earned a MSc Degree in in Political Science – International Relations from La Sapienza University and a Master in Space Institutions and Policies at SIOI (Italian Society for International Organisation), Rome.
 She is currently PhD Candidate in Management & Innovation at Catholic University of Milan.